Hannah-PortSwigger/InsertDataContextMenu/README.md

 - Replace `DATA` constant in `InsertDataContextMenu.java` with your custom information
 - Rebuild extension
 - Load extension into Burp
-- Right click in an editable message edirot, and use context menu action to insert data
+- Right-click in an editable message editor, and use context menu action to insert data